Basics

 a.
 A total of 5 players on the court at any given time

 b.
-In mixed competition there must be a minimum of 2 females on court at all times
+In mixed competition there must be a minimum of 1 female on court at all times

 c.
 In mixed competition female goals count as 2 goals.